phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 let out_dir = kernel_binary.parent().unwrap();
 ```

-The [`CARGO_MANIFEST_DIR`] environment variable always points to the `disk_image` directory, even if the crate is built from a different directory (e.g. via cargo's `--manifest-path` argument).
+The [`CARGO_MANIFEST_DIR`] environment variable always points to the `bootimage` directory, even if the crate is built from a different directory (e.g. via cargo's `--manifest-path` argument).
 This gives use a good starting point for creating the paths we care about since we know that the kernel lives in the parent directory.
 Using the [`Path::join`] method, we can construct the `kernel_manifest` and `target_dir` paths this way.
 To place the disk image files created by the bootloader build next to our kernel executable, we set the `out_dir` path to the the same directory.

 [`CARGO_MANIFEST_DIR`]: https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-crates
 [`Path::join`]: https://doc.rust-lang.org/std/path/struct.Path.html#method.join

 #### Returning the Disk Image

-The final step to finish our `create_disk_image` function by returning the path to the disk image after building the bootloader.
+The final step to finish our `create_bootimage` function by returning the path to the disk image after building the bootloader.
 From the [`bootloader` Readme], we learn that the bootloader in fact creates multiple disk images:

 - A BIOS boot image named `bootimage-bios-<bin_name>.bin`.
 - An EFI executable suitable for UEFI booting named `bootimage-uefi-<bin_name>.efi`.